orionrobots/piwars_2018_bot/build_journal/2018-04-01-build-notes.md

 Now using the controller example from https://approxeng.github.io/approxeng.input/examples/show_controls.html - and the axis are wierd.
 Time to talk on twitter.

+Trying to remove "pi" from the "input" group.
+Then log out, back in and try again.
+No - nothing.
+Try a reboot.
+Without the pad - input shows only "mice".
+With it - I see 4 items:

+    event0  event1  js0  mice

+Show controls does nothing - sits waiting for controller. ls -l shows the story:

+    (env3) pi@skittlebot:~/piwars-bot $ ls -l /dev/input/
+    total 0
+    crw-rw---- 1 root input 13, 64 Apr  1 15:23 event0
+    crw-rw---- 1 root input 13, 65 Apr  1 15:23 event1
+    crw-rw---- 1 root input 13,  0 Apr  1 15:23 js0
+    crw-rw---- 1 root input 13, 63 Apr  1 15:22 mice

+I spoke on twitter to the approx_eng guy.
+With Helena's help - and used evtest - which shows event sources and allwos you to look at them.

+This showed nothing when not in the input group, and 2 event source when in the group.

+    (env3) pi@skittlebot:~ $ evtest
+    No device specified, trying to scan all of /dev/input/event* Not running as root, no devices may be available.
+    Available devices:
+    /dev/input/event0:      Sony PLAYSTATION(R)3 Controller Motion Sensors
+    /dev/input/event1:      Sony PLAYSTATION(R)3 Controller

+event0 - is the motion sensing - but no buttons. event1 - is the stick with it's buttons.

+So my next thought was to look at how the bindings work.

+To do this - I dug in here: https://approxeng.github.io/approxeng.input/api/selectbinder.html

+And we wrote some code:

+    from approxeng.input.selectbinder import bind_controller
+    from approxeng.input.dualshock3 import DualShock3
+    from approxeng.input.controllers import find_single_controller

+    devices, controller, p = find_single_controller(controller_class = DualShock3)

+    import pdb
+    pdb.set_trace()

+This way we could examine the output of single controller - with a view to changing the event source.
+The set_trace was to see it.
+This was fruitful.
+When it ran - I got this:

+    (Pdb) devices
+    [InputDevice('/dev/input/event1'), InputDevice('/dev/input/event0')]
+    (Pdb) controller
+    Sony DualShock3 (Playstation 3) controller

+So - can we remove event 0?
+Event 1 is first - which is the right device.
+Lets try this to remove event0 from the list:

+    devices = [devices[0]]

 ---

 Next stages: